wallingTACC/zika-hackathon/README.md

 Mosquito Occurrence Dataset - http://www.gbif.org/dataset/88e38292-f762-11e1-a439-00145eb45e9a - Walter Reed Biosystematics Unit, Smithsonian Institution

+# Compute Resources

+We have created an allocation on TACC's Wrangler data system(https://www.tacc.utexas.edu/systems/wrangler).
+Wrangler includes 500TB of high speed flash storage attached to 96 24-core, 128GB RAM compute nodes.
+Optimized versions of popular data anatlytic tools are pre-installed, including R, Python and Hadoop.

+Please see David Walling in conf1 for getting access to this system.

+## Pre-staged Datasets

+We have pre-staged datasets related to this hackathon at the following location:  /data/shared/zika

+In addition to the data available in github, we have included a collection of aerial photography images of the Austin area, as well as a download of the open access subset from PubMed.

+## Resource Reservations

+For this hackathon, we have created a 10 node Hadoop cluster available under the reservation id: hadoop+Zika+1487

+In order to submit jobs to this cluster, you must:

+* create a TACC account.
+* see David Walling to get added to the project allocation.
+* ssh to wrangler: $> ssh username@wrangler.tacc.utexas.edu
+* create an interactive session: $> idev -r hadoop+Zika+1487
+* interact with the cluster from the commandline: Ex. hadoop fs -ls /tmp/zika

+## Interactive Consoles

+Rstudio, Jupyter and general VNC sessions are avaiable to the Wrangler compute nodes from our visualization portal:  http://vis.tacc.utexas.edu

+After logging into the portal, select the Wrangler tab and follow the prompts for launching your sessions.

 ## How to contribute
 Follow the [how to contribute](CONTRIBUTE.md) guide to contribute to the Zika Hackathon repo from your fork or local git clone.